sharray2918/docker-wp/README.md

 docker-compose up -d
 ```

-Open `localhost:8000` now you can access your app and Install wordpress in the (local) server.
-Now you can develop.
+Open `localhost:8000` from there you can access your app and Install wordpress in the (local) server.
+Once installed, you can develop.
 When you need to access admin page, access `localhost:8000/wp-login.php`

 ### Delete and rebuild the app